open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 Making Your Own Visualizer Plugin
 ==================================

+.. note:: This tutorial was written for Open Ephys GUI v0.6.x.
+An updated tutorial designed for v1.0 will be available soon.

 All processor plugins within the Open Ephys GUI have the option of creating a "Visualizer" that appears as a tab in the Viewport or in a separate window.
 Visualizers can be used to hold parameter-setting interfaces that are too bit to fit inside the plugin's editor, or they can display real-time animations of the data being handled by the plugin.

 This tutorial will guide you through the steps involved in making a Visualizer plugin from scratch.
 At the end, you will have created a "Rate Viewer" plugin that displays the rate at which spikes are occurring on an upstream electrode.
 Along with explaining how to configure the plugin and set up the main :code:`process()` method, this tutorial will demonstrate how to create a real-time data display using the GUI's built-in Interactive Plot class.